confluentinc/tutorials/python-connectors/README.md

 ### Start the cluster

 1. Open a terminal and go to the tutorial folder.
-2. Build the connect image, which uses a specific Dockerfile: `docker-compose build`
-3. Start the cluster: `docker-compose up -d`
+2. Start the cluster: `docker-compose up -d`
-4. Wait for a few seconds and run: `docker-compose ps`.
+3. Wait for a few seconds and run: `docker-compose ps`.
 Everything container instance should be marked as running.

 ### Start a connector and an SMT